Celebrating GIS Week 2020

 Every year, GIS is celebrated all over the world in the month of November for its role in mapping and discovering the world.
 As part of this global event, Sambus Geospatial joins the celebration in a Week-long series of event.

 The event took place between 16th to 20th November, 2020.
 Hosted via zoom, the seminars discussed important themes which aimed at incorporating GIS within the region.
-The event included a 3-day virtual seminar series and donation of Trimble devices to the University of Ghana.
+The event included a 3-day virtual seminar series and Presentation of a Trimble GNSS device to the Centre for Remote Sensing and Geographic information Systems (CERGIS) under the Geography Department of University of Ghana.

 The first-day plenary session held on Monday, 16th November with participants from more than 6 countries in attendance.
 The event opened with a welcome speech by the Managing director of Sambus Geospatial, Mrs. Akua Aboabea Aboah, followed by an interactive section with Dr. Alex Owusu Barimah, an invited speaker from the University of Ghana.